 Maybe you’ve heard the term and would like to know more about why it’s becoming so popular.

-This article will answer the question “What is Kpop?“, as well as explain everything you need to know related to this music phenomenon.
+This article will answer all the questions you have about K-pop, as well as explain everything you need to know related to this music phenomenon.
 Let’s get to it!

 What is Kpop music?

 The term K-pop includes many different musical elements and genres under its umbrella.
 Along with Korean pop, it can also include Korean rock music, hip hop, and electronic music.
 K-pop is considered a fairly new form of music.
 The type of K-Pop music that you’re listening to today was formed around the 1990s.

 The roots of K-pop began in the 1950s, however, and have since then already been influenced a lot by different types of Western music and pop groups.
 American pop music culture has especially had – and still does have – an effect on K-Pop.